zf4223v1ms7/nexus-sdk/docs/CLI.md

 - Tool developers use it to scaffold, validate and register tools
 - Nexus developers use it for debugging, testing and both use cases mentioned above

-## Open questions

-- before public release, Tool<>Leader authorization needs to be implemented
-- publishing and installtion of the CLI, SDK and Tookit needs to be solved

 ## Interface design

+{% hint style="info" %}
-> Each command can be passed a `--json` flag that will return the output in JSON format.
+Each command can be passed a `--json` flag that will return the output in JSON format.
 This is useful for programmatic access to the CLI.
+{% endhint %}

 ### `nexus tool`